Italy's MPS races against time to plug capital gap

 Italian banks are in better shape than Spain's, which are being shored up by a euro zone bailout of up to 100 billion euros, as they have limited exposure to the real estate market and retail bank deposits are relatively large.

-Italian lenders have avoided any form of direct state aid as all major banks, including UniCredit and Intesa Sanpaolo, managed to boost raise capital on the private market in the last 12 months.
+Italian lenders have avoided any form of direct state aid as all major banks, including UniCredit (CRDI.MI) and Intesa Sanpaolo (ISP.MI), managed to boost raise capital on the private market in the last 12 months.

 MPS has been hit hard by the euro zone debt crisis because of its 25 billion euro exposure to domestic government bonds - which is proportionally higher than that of its domestic peers.

-Negative investor sentiment towards Italy has increased the cost of funding and sunk the value of sovereign debt held by lenders, requiring them to find additional capital.
+Negative investor sentiment towards Italy has increased the cost of funding and sunken the value of sovereign debt held by lenders, requiring them to find additional capital.

 On Monday, Italy's banking association and industry lobbies urged the European Central Bank to ensure market liquidity and resume sovereign bond purchases on the secondary market.

-Any delay in filling the capital shortfall would further weigh on MPS shares, which have lost half their value in the past three months.
-On Monday, the stock shed 7.2 percent to 0.20 euros, in line with a weaker sector.
+Any delay in filling the capital shortfall would further weigh on MPS shares, which have lost 50 percent in the past three months.
+On Monday, the stock shed 7.2 percent to 0.20 euros in line with a weaker sector.

-The shares rose as much as 10 percent on Friday when talk of a possible fix to the bank's capital problems first emerged.
+The shares had risen as much as 10 percent on Friday when talk of a possible fix to its capital problems first emerged.

 As it seeks to raise cash quickly, Monte dei Paschi reached a deal to sell its 60 percent stake in small unit Biverbanca for around 200 million euros ($251 million), two sources close to the situation said on Saturday.